chef/chef-web-docs/includes_delivery_config/includes_delivery_config_json_setting_delivery_truck.rst

 ..
 ..
+These should be broken out like the _lint_foodcritic_foo topics and hooked in the same way prior to publishing them.
+..
+..
 To publish to the |chef server| that is part of this |delivery| configuration:
 ..
 .. .. code-block:: javascript